Three Keys

 Laura Pritchett

-Laura Pritchett is the author of five novels and two books of nonfiction.
+Laura Pritchett is the author of seven novels and two books of nonfiction.
 Her work is rooted in the American West and has been significantly influenced by her upbringing in Colorado.
 Both her fiction and nonfiction often focus on issues of ecology, conservation, climate change, and social justice.
 She has been awarded the PEN USA Award for Fiction, the High Plains Literary Award, the Milkweed National Fiction Prize, the Colorado Book Award, the WILLA Fiction Award, and shortlisted for many others.
 She is the editor of three anthologies, all on environmental topics, and writes regularly for magazines.
 More by Laura Pritchett

 Decorative Carat